Bridge maintenance

-Maintenance of today's bridge infrastructure presents many challenges.
+Maintenance of bridge infrastructure presents many challenges.
 Transportation engineering and maintenance personnel must maintain around the clock service to millions of people each year while maintaining millions of cubic meters of concrete distributed throughout their facilities.
 This infrastructure includes bridges.
 Presently only a limited number of accurate and economical techniques exist to test these structures for integrity and safety as well as insure that they meet original design specifications.

 No single technology can locate all physical anomalies in and below the concrete, these techniques along with data fusion can assist in the following investigations, to name a few: